AIBCTS/PRiSM/README.md

 The PRiSM tool runs using `python`.
 To help with setup, we use `make`.
 Ensure you have `make` installed (exists by default on MacOS and Linux).
 For help with setting up make on Windows, see [this link](https://cookiecutter-data-science.drivendata.org/using-the-template/#installing-make-on-windows); we recommend using `chocolatey` or `scoop` to install `make`.

+See the [extra setup instructions](#extra-setup-instructions) to get started without `make`, using a GPU (CUDA), or using a specific python interpreter on your machine.

+Although you can run Jupyter notebooks directly in your browser with the python Jupyter package, we use VSCode.
 For a full setup guide using Jupyter notebooks in VSCode, see

 - [Windows Setup](SETUP_WINDOWS.md)
 - [Linux Setup](SETUP_LINUX.md)